Accessing Files and Directories

 - Absolute pathname: An absolute pathname begins with the

-directory and follows the tree, branch by branch, until it reaches the desired directory or file.
-Absolute paths always start with/
+rootdirectory and follows the tree, branch by branch, until it reaches the desired directory or file.
+Absolute paths always start with/. - Relative pathname: A relative pathname starts from the present working directory.
+Relative paths never start with

 Showing filesystem

-can be used to show directories and files (many different options,ls -a
+lscan be used to show directories and files (many different options,ls -ashows hidden files as well)- Another option is

 tree